whypet/Phos/README.md

 ## Design

-It should be a minimal x86_64 megalithic kernel fully written in C and Assembly.\
+It should be a minimal x86_64 megalithic kernel fully written in C and Assembly. \
-Strings will be UTF-32 internally.
+Strings will be UTF-32 internally. \
+Phos has no compability with other compilers or architectures and there are currently no plans to add it.

 ## Goals